-- Take opportunities to promote the wider business, and its values, to increase the Association's profile. - Assess all opportunities for planned growth within financial constraints and explore any new initiatives and planning mechanisms that will deliver this objective, including the potential for expansion outside the current operational area. - Continue our engagement in local, regional and national networks to ensure the priority for rural housing is retained. - Ensure current and future funding concerns are highlighted and articulated with policy and decision makers. - Where possible, mitigate risk from competition by Partnership working. - Promote itself as a skilled manager of rural stock and look to expand this element of the business, where financially viable to do so, and where purchase options exist. - Continue to operate close working relationships with Partner Local Authorities, from a housing and planning perspective, and engage with any new structures emerging as a result of the devolution agenda. - Continue the servicing arrangements with MRH for the period of the Plan, on the basis that service standards are maintained, Business Plan targets are delivered, and efficiency of operation continues to be demonstrated. - Address the impact of Welfare Reform, and define the policy approach towards the voluntary Right to Buy, and take steps to mitigate the emerging risks to the business, particularly those arising as a result of imposed rent reductions. - Increase engagement with the wider rural network, politicians and policy-makers to ensure that rural housing issues remain on the political agenda and a thematic priority for investment. - Maintain flexibility in identifying business opportunities and activities that have positive impact on revenue streams.
+- Take opportunities to promote the wider business, and its values, to increase the Association's profile. - Assess all opportunities for planned growth within financial constraints and explore any new initiatives and planning mechanisms that will deliver this objective, including the potential for expansion outside the current operational area. - Continue our engagement in local, regional and national networks to ensure the priority for rural housing is retained. - Ensure current and future funding concerns are highlighted and articulated with policy and decision makers. - Where possible, mitigate risk from competition by Partnership working. - Promote itself as a skilled manager of rural stock where financially viable to do so and where it has value strategically, and where purchase options exist. - Continue to operate close working relationships with partner Local Authorities, from a housing and planning perspective, and engage with any new structures emerging as a result of the devolution agenda, including the West Midlands Combined Authority. - Continue the servicing arrangements with MRH for the period of the Plan on the basis that service standards are maintained, Business Plan targets are delivered, and efficiency of operation continues to be demonstrated. - Address the impact of Welfare Reform, and implement the agreed policy approach towards the voluntary Right to Buy, and take steps to mitigate the emerging risks to the business, particularly those arising as a result of imposed rent reductions. - Increase engagement with the wider rural network, politicians and policy-makers to ensure that rural housing issues remain on the political agenda and a thematic priority for investment. - Maintain flexibility in identifying business opportunities and activities that have positive impact on revenue streams.